 Else if the Heating Loop is less than 15%, send 0 requests.

-Air-Handling Unit System Modes
+[ANY AHU MZVAV DFDD SZVAV]Air-Handling Unit System Modes

 AHU system modes are the same as the mode of the Zone Group served by the system.
 When Zone Group served by an air-handling system are in different modes, the following hierarchy applies (highest one sets AHU mode):